mstuyts/Delicious2MySQL/README.md

 ## See the synced links
 * Go to http://yourdomain.com/links/ to see your links.

-## Requirements
-* An account at https://delicious.com (it's free) with links
-* A MySQL database
-* A webserver (shared hosting is just fine): PHP 5.2 or higher with cURL support on your webserver

 ## Good to know
 * If you want to keep your database up to date set up a cron job to wget http://yourdomain.com/links/sync.php or visit that page frequently.